-According to the blog American Beer Museum, Pabst is believed to be the first brewer to package beer in sixes.
-This allegedly became a thing after a study determined six beers was the ideal weight for the average housewife to hoist home from a store.
-An alternative explanation: Six-packs fit snugly in the standard paper grocery bag.
-(Other theories posit Ballantine, Coca-Cola, and a German immigrant brewmaster, William Ostner, as the 6-pack’s original creator.)
+According to the American Beer Museum blog, Pabst is believed to be the first brewer to package beer in packs of six.
+This practice allegedly caught on after a study determined six beers was the ideal weight for the average housewife to hoist home from a store.
+An alternative explanation was that six-packs fit snugly in the standard paper grocery bag.
+(Other theories posit Ballantine, Coca-Cola, and a German immigrant brewmaster, William Ostner, as the six-pack’s original creator.)

 Pabst owns 30 different beer brands.
 Some recognizable names include Old Milwaukee, Colt 45 Malt Liquor, and Schlitz.
 But Pabst also owns Tsingtao, one of China’s most popular beers.

 Pabst Blue Ribbon built a following as a working man’s beer and proudly claims to be “union made,” but the brand was revitalized when urban hipsters made the label fashionable in the early 2000s.
 Always on top of marketing trends, the brand appeals to a variety of tastes with its efforts to drive demand.
 Watching old commercials from the ‘70s is like opening a time capsule that reveals PBR’s strategic approach to marketing, (and a glimpse into how the world looked 50 years ago) as the company gave Patrick Swayze one of his first acting jobs, and hired bodybuilder Frank Zane for a spot.